sunilksamanta/node-mongoose-setup/readme.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the [MIT](https://choosealicense.com/licenses/mit/) license.

+## Credit

+Special thanks to [@thisk8brd](https://github.com/thisk8brd/node-starter) for the concept of this API Structure.